Spartronics4915/Dashboard/README.md

 To run the dashboard:

   1. make sure you have python3 installed (3.6, 3.7 tested)
-  2. make sure the correct python moduleis are installed (pynetworktables)
+  2. make sure the correct python modules are installed (pynetworktables)
   3. make sure the javascript side of pynetworktable2js is up to date (below www/js).
   3. start dashboard server: python DashboardServer.py